ericdequ/games/README.md

 This NextJs App was built to display some basic games I built in highschool using nextjs hosted on vercel I hope you Enjoy!

+Feel free to fork repo and add your own games to the showcase!

 1. 🏓 **Pong**
 2. 📐 **Geometry Survival**
 3. 😂 **Meme Survival**
 4. 🐈 **Meowio**
 5. 🐍 **Snake**
+6. 🃏 **LLL**

 ## 🚀 Getting Started